ylebon/fafo/README.md

 GitHub captured a snapshot of every active public repository on 02/02/2020 and preserved that data in the Arctic Code Vault. :)

+Example:
+Link posted in a private personal whatsapp end-to-end conversation accessed by IP adresses from China and US with a "Digital Ocean" machines

 # characters

 # countries